ItziarI/SupportingMaterial-for-the-guide/README.md

 # Supporting Material
-The repository contains supporting material for a guide to test evidence of association between a Polygenic Risk Score and a trait.
+The repository contains supporting material for *a guide to test evidence of association between a Polygenic Risk Score and a trait*.

 There are:
 * Buildup functions in R (Funtions.R)